Sean-Mc-Mahon/inner-purr/README.md

 ![Small Navbar](https://github.com/Sean-Mc-Mahon/inner-purr/blob/main/wireframes/nav-sm.JPG)

 On the smaller resolutions (tablet, mobile) the navbar is collapsed into a burger icon.
 A slide out menu opens when the burger icon is clicked.
+The navbar is fixed to the top on small devices.

 - On all resoltions a drop down menu provides links to profile pages.
 For users who are not logged in the options are:
     1. Login